RaphaelIT7/gmod-holylib/README.md

 > NOTE: Only use this function inside the `HolyLib:CheckTransmit` hook!

 #### pvs.AddEntityToTransmit(Entity ent or table ents, bool always)
+table ents - A sequential table containing all the entities that should be transmitted.
 bool always - If the entity should always be transmitted?
 (Verify)

 Adds the given Entity to be transmitted.